 Ankle sprains and strains as well as cartilage injuries have been widely reported to be due to a direct trauma, twisting, or fall.
 I recently saw a man in our Piscataway office in his early forties complaining of ankle pain of a few months duration.
 He initially denied trauma but after probing him further, he did recall that his pain started hours after jumping and playing on a trampoline with his kids.
-He said he didn’t have any pain while he was on the trampoline so he didn’t think it was an issue.
+He said he didn’t have any pain while he was on the trampoline so he did not think it was an issue.
 He also admitted to a history of ankle sprains in the past and a feeling of ankle instability.

 An X-ray and MRI revealed a very large defect or “hole” in the ankle joint called an osteochondral defect (OCD).
 Cartilage does not heal itself as it has no blood supply.
 This will not get better on its own.
 Without treatment, he will have chronic ankle pain, discomfort and eventually arthritis in the rest of the ankle joint.
 The talus bone could possibly collapse and/or the blood supply could be cut off leading to necrosis and irreparable damage.
 This man will get better with the proper surgical treatment.
 The fractured cartilage and associated bone will be removed and replaced with a graft from the knee.
 This is a very successful procedure but without a proper diagnosis via MRI this condition is often times missed.